PRU-Robotic/jetson-rpi-image-processing/README.md

 ## Jetson Nano

 ### Jetson Orin Nano
-For Jetson Nano (4GB) and Jetson Orin Nano (8GB), there is no need to use python environment for running ultralytics library as an extra.
-It can be used installed and used, directly:
+For Jetson Nano (4GB) and Jetson Orin Nano (8GB), there is no need to use python environment for running `ultralytics` library as an extra.
+It can be installed and used, directly:
 ```
 pip install ultralytics
 ```